-The main pressure vessel of SubjuGator 7 contains vehicle specific electrical hardware, and ample connections to environment sensors (e.g., cameras, hydrophone arrays, water temperature sensors, etc).
+The main pressure vessel of SubjuGator 7 contains vehicle specific electrical hardware, and ample connections to environment sensors (e.g., cameras, passive sonar, water temperature sensors, etc).
 It contains the following major components:

-- COTS Intel Xeon Mainboard in Mini-ITX form factor
+- COTS Intel Xeon mainboard in Mini-ITX form factor

-- COTS Dual 8 port Ethernet Switches
+- COTS dual 8 port ethernet switches

-- 8 Motor Control/Power Stage Modules
+- 8 motor control modules

 - Power management and monitoring circuitry

 The components inside the main pressure vessel are separated into two groups and are mounted on two independent trays, the computer tray and the rear tray.
 Each tray is attached to one of the endcaps and can be removed from the pressure vessel by removing the end cap.
 The computer tray houses the primary computer and its associated power supply.
-The rear tray houses the power distribution components, the networking hub and the motor control / power stage modules.
+The rear tray houses the power distribution components, the networking hub and the motor control modules.
 Figure 5 shows each of the assembled main pressure vessel trays.